-- betters the child's previous rate of progress. - closes the attainment gap between a child and their peers. - · prevents the attainment gap from widening. - · demonstrates an improvement in self-help, or personal skills. - demonstrates an improvement in the child's social, emotional and mental well-being.
+- · betters the child's previous rate of progress. - closes the attainment gap between child and Age related expectations (ARE). - prevents the attainment gap from widening. - demonstrates an improvement in self-help, or personal skills. - demonstrates an improvement in the child's social, emotional and mental well-being.

-Progress is discussed with parents / carers and is recorded on the IPPM during the termly review, and includes both progress with individual targets and towards the age-related expectations of the National Curriculum.
-We encourage parents to maintain an on-going dialogue with us on a regular basis
+Progress is discussed with parents / carers and is recorded on the IPPM during the termly review, and includes both progress with individual targets and towards the ARE of the National Curriculum standards.
+We encourage parents to maintain an on-going dialogue with us on a regular basis and can arrange to review provision at any time that it is felt to be necessary between formal review dates.